Controversial Utthita Trikonasana (Extended Triangle Pose): Is it Necessary to Lengthen Both Sides of the Torso?

 “Exhale and extend your torso to the right directly over the plane of the right leg, bending from the hip joint, not the waist… Rotate the torso to the left, keeping the two sides equally long.
 Let the left hip come slightly forward and lengthen the tailbone toward the back heel.”

 1. Why should we bend from the hip joint and not the waist?
 What is wrong with flexing the spine?
-Here we are not talking about rounding the spine forward, but flexing it laterally, which is a legitimate movement of the spine.
-Your thoracic spine can bend sideways about 20 degrees and your lumbar spine can bend sideways about 20 degrees as well (on average).
-As we discussed in an earlier post, lateral bending is useful for the spine.
-We don’t do much of it in the daily life, and yoga practice is an excellent place to work with it, so why would we want to avoid it at all costs here?
+Here we are not talking about rounding the spine forward but flexing it laterally, which is a legitimate movement of the spine.
+Your thoracic spine can bend sideways about 20 degrees, and your lumbar spine can bend sideways about 20 degrees as well (on average).
+As we discussed in an earlier post, lateral bending is helpful for the spine.
+We don’t do much of it daily, and yoga practice is an excellent place to work with it, so why would we want to avoid it at all costs here?
 If you decide to “hinge from the hip,” you will be resting the weight of the entire upper body over your right hip and pulling very strongly on the hamstrings and inner thigh muscles.
 This also increases the risk of collapsing into the hip joint.
-If you flex your spine laterally, the weight of the body will be distributed more evenly between the spine, the hip and the front leg.
+If you flex your spine laterally, the body’s weight will be distributed more evenly between the spine, the hip, and the front leg.

 2. Why should we keep both sides equally long?
-I am not advocating collapsing on the bottom side, we would still want to lengthen the spine.
-But having the bottom side shorter then the top side is perfectly normal and simply means that the muscles on the top side of the torso (obliques, quadratus lumborum (QL), illiacus, tensor fasciae latae (TFL) and iliotibial band (IT band) are stretching, while the same muscles on the bottom side are contracting.
-By “keeping both sides equally long” you will shift the emphasis to the hips mostly and forgo all the benefits for the lateral structures of the torso.
+I am not advocating collapsing on the bottom side; we would still want to lengthen the spine.
+But having the bottom side shorter than the top side is perfectly normal and means that the muscles on the top side of the torso (obliques, quadratus lumborum (QL), illiacus, tensor fasciae latae (TFL) and iliotibial band (IT band) are stretching, while the same muscles on the bottom side are contracting.
+By “keeping both sides equally long,” you will shift the emphasis to the hips and forgo all the benefits for the lateral structures of the torso.

-utthita Trikonasana, extended triangle PoseIn addition, in your effort to lengthen the bottom side of the torso and lengthen the tailbone toward the back heel you are likely to push the bottom hip deep into the socket which will encourage your pelvis to tip forward (rotating to the right).
-At the same time you are rotating your torso to the left (including your spine and sacrum) which is the opposite direction.
+utthita Trikonasana, extended triangle PoseIn addition, in your effort to lengthen the bottom side of the torso and lengthen the tailbone toward the back heel, you are likely to push the bottom hip deep into the socket, which will encourage your pelvis to tip forward (rotating to the right).
+At the same time, you are rotating your torso to the left (including your spine and sacrum), which is the opposite direction.
 This creates a pull on your sacroiliac joints.
-It wouldn’t be so bad if you weren’t bearing weight in this position, but you are, in fact you are bearing most of your upper body weight on that right hip, which means that your right SI joint is loaded while you are tugging on it by encouraging the pelvis to go one way and the spine to go the other way.
+It wouldn’t be so bad if you weren’t bearing weight in this position, but you are, in fact, bearing most of your upper body weight on that right hip, which means that your right SI joint is loaded while you are tugging on it by encouraging the pelvis to go one way and the spine to go the other way.
 Do it enough times and you will destabilize the joint.

 utthita Trikonasana, extended triangle Pose

-On the other hand, if you focus on lengthening the spine without pulling your bottom hip in and move only as far down as your body is willing to go, you will be placing much less stress on the SI joint.
-Even then, if somebody has acute SI joint issues, we usually recommend that you keep the feet parallel when bending sideways to take the external rotation of the hip out of the equation completely.
+On the other hand, if you focus on lengthening the spine without pulling your bottom hip in and moving only as far down as your body is willing to go, you will be placing much less stress on the SI joint.
+Even then, if somebody has acute SI joint issues, we usually recommend that you keep the feet parallel when bending sideways to completely take the external rotation of the hip out of the equation.
 The range of motion will be more limited, but your sacrum will be more stable.

 Viniyoga Instructions for Extended Triangle Pose (Utthita Trikonasana)